Herein lies a true story of about 50 pages detailing my trials and tribulations.

 On the 12th November 2007 I replied.

-EXHIBIT 27 below are two deposit slip payments that I made to First National Bank after I had been evicted from my home.
+EXHIBIT 37 above are two deposit slip payments that I made to First National Bank.
+These payments were made by me after I had been evicted from my home.

 On the 10th October 2008 I opened a criminal charge of fraud against First National Bank because the money in my Home Loan Account had disappeared.

-Exhibit 28 above is the police email sent to me notifying me that a fraud case had been initiated with the relevant case number.
+Exhibit 38 above is the police email sent to me notifying me that a fraud case had been initiated against "FNB", First National Bank, with the relevant case number.

-The police did not give the matter serious consideration and the case was closed on the 17th of February 2009.
+The police did listen to my story but never gave the matter consideration and the case was closed on the 17th of February 2009.

 I should have taken the matter to the Public Protector if for the sake of record only but I was so exhausted and broken that to catch my breath I let the matter stand down but this does not mean that my money was not stolen by First National Bank.